Badhiita/spilgames_unity_web_api/README.md

 These methods will be called before and after showing external content in your game.</li>
 	<li>Call the ShowSpilMoreGames() and GameBreak() methods in your game in the places agreed on with your publishing lead.</li>
 	<li>Set the position of the portal logo.
 In the example, I have created a button that displays the returned portal logo. <em>brandingButtonImage</em>.
 Then when that button is clicked, it calls <em>BrandingLogoClicked</em>();.
 Feel free to do this another way if you don't want to use this method.</li>
+	<li>Ask your spil contact whether it is necessary to include a game lock feature in your game.
+If so, then add some code to lock the game to the OnSiteLock method.
+An example would be a UI panel that appears over the game blocking input.</li>
 </ol>

 Now test your game in the <a title="test tool" href="http://cdn.gameplayer.io/testtool/index.html#!/tester">test tool</a>.
 You should be able to trigger all green ticks on the right of the page.